WSKI

-WSKI (1240 AM, "Rock 93.3 & 103.3") is a radio station licensed to serve Montpelier, Vermont, United States.
+WSKI (1240 AM, "Rock 102.3") is a radio station licensed to serve Montpelier, Vermont, United States.
 It is owned by Galloway Communications, Inc., a subsidiary of Bedford, New Hampshire-based Northeast Broadcasting.
-It airs a mainstream rock format and is simulcasting WWMP 103.3 FM Waterbury.
+It airs a mainstream rock format as a simulcast of WWMP (102.3 FM).

 The station was assigned the WSKI call letters by the Federal Communications Commission.

-Previous sports programming

-While it previously aired the sports radio format and most of its programming from CBS Sports Radio, WSKI also aired local sports play-by-play, including being the official radio home for the Vermont Mountaineers of the NECBL.

-Late night programming included Speed Freaks, The Video Game Review, and Sports Overnight America.